Oumi11/Instacart-Basket-Analysis-Python/README.md

 ## Data & Tools
 ### 1)	Datasets
-For the purpose of this exercise multiple datasets have been merged together (found the file 02 Data):
+For the purpose of this exercise multiple datasets have been merged together (found in the file 02 Data):
 - Customers
 - Departments
 - Orders